Quick links

 Plaster Creek in Grand Rapids, Michigan faces many of the problems that are now commonplace for urban waterways in the United States.
-But because Plaster Creek is a sub-watershed of the Lake Michigan basin, it contributes to the health of the Great Lakes, the largest fresh water resource in the world and therefore what happens in the Plaster Creek watershed has far reaching effects.
-The Plaster Creek watershed is also an integrator, connecting farmers, commercial and industrial interests, as well as suburban and urban residents, to issues of common concern within this shared space.
+But because Plaster Creek is a sub-watershed of the Lake Michigan basin, it contributes to the health of the Great Lakes, the largest fresh water resource in the world.
+Therefore, what happens in the Plaster Creek watershed has far-reaching effects.
+The Plaster Creek watershed is also an integrator, connecting farmers, commercial and industrial interests, and suburban and urban residents to issues of common concern within this shared space.

 The Wisconsin ice sheet receded northward out of West Michigan for the last time around 16,000 years ago.
 As it did so, this mass of ice left a rolling landscape of mixed soils, sand, gravel, silt, and clay.
 The Great Lakes were formed at this time, along with the basins and sub-basins that drained into these lakes.